ChristianSi/lytspel/README.md

 ## English as an International Language

-As an international language, English is currently written and spoken quite differently in various parts of the world.
+As an international language, English is currently written and spoken somewhat differently in various parts of the world.

 On the one hand, by using a phonetic spelling, Lytspel eliminates most differences that traditionally exist between written British (BE) and